Dampish0/ModelTrainingLocal/README.md

 If you use my code, give credit.

-So ill make it short
+So ill make it short,
+Download this, run setup.py, change settings in data.json, run train.py

 You can change variables in the json file here called "Data.json".

 ![image1](/Image21.png)